vippsas/vipps-developers/common-topics/vipps-landing-page.md

 **Please note:** This functionality is only available for special cases.

-Skipping the landing page is reserved for physical points of sale (POS) solutions, vending machines, etc. where the payment is not initiated by the user on the user's phone, and when there is no customer-facing display is available.
+Skipping the landing page is reserved for when the payment is initiated on a device that the user does not own or control:

-Skipping the landing page in other situations
+* Not on the user's phone
+* Not on the user's computer.
+* On a device that has no user-facing display where the landing page can be shown

+This is typically physical points of sale (POS) solutions, vending machines, etc.

 This `skipLandingpage` functionality must be specially enabled by Vipps for each sale unit that needs to use it.